Taliban: Afghan families flee to Pakistan over forced marriage fears | DW | 09.09.2021

 Afghan citizens who fled to Pakistan say that the Taliban's assurances cannot be trusted.

-"There is much fear among the people in general, and among non-Pashtuns in particular because of the past of the militants," said Syed Muhammad Ullah, showing his swollen elbow caused by the militants hitting him with their weapons.
+"There is much fear among the people in general, and among non-Pashtuns in particular because of the past of the militants," said Syed Muhammad Ullah, showing his swollen elbow that he said was caused by the militants hitting him with their weapons.

 Anwar Hussaini and his family members burst into tears while talking about their missing son, who they believe was taken away by the Taliban.
 The family of six is now cramped into a small room in an area of Islamabad.